letsencrypt/acme-spec/draft-barnes-acme.md

 ## CA Policy Considerations

-The controls on issuance enabled by ACME are focused on validating that a certificate applicant controls the identifier he claims.
+The controls on issuance enabled by ACME are focused on validating that a certificate applicant controls the identifier the client claims.
 Before issuing a certificate, however, there are many other checks that a CA might need to perform, for example:

 * Has the client agreed to a subscriber agreement?
 * Is the claimed identifier syntactically valid?